Russia's past and present collide at ceremony to honor former leader

 “Boris Nikolayevich (Yeltsin) wanted our country to be strong, flourishing, happy,” Putin said in front of an audience that included Yeltsin’s wife and daughter, and many former Yeltsin associates who now accuse Putin of rolling back democratic freedoms.

-“We’ve already made a lot of progress toward achieving those goals, we’ve overcome a lot of difficulties, and we will definitely resolve the challenges that remain.”
+“We’ve already made a lot of progress towards achieving those goals, we’ve overcome a lot of difficulties, and we will definitely resolve the challenges that remain.”

 Writing by Christian Lowe